-Consequent to the above, unionization and collective bargaining rights are employee rights, which law-abiding employers should not deny them.
-However, it is common to find some oil companies or unions frown at allowing non-unionized or non-check off paying employees to enjoy unions’ negotiated benefits.
+Consequent to the above, unionization and collective bargaining rights are employee rights, which law-abiding employers should not deny.
+However, it is common to find that some oil companies or unions frown at allowing nonunionized (or non-check-off dues paying) employees to enjoy union-negotiated benefits.
 They liken this to reaping where they did not sow.

-Some of the reasons the unions canvass against those non-unionized employees enjoying the benefits of their efforts are:
+Some of the reasons the unions canvass against those nonunionized employees enjoying the benefits of their efforts are as follows:

-That non-unionized employees are not financial members of the union.
+Nonunionized employees are not financial members of the union.

 It is unfair to use the check-off dues of members to plan and implement a negotiation and have the benefits extended to non-members.

-That typical career staff believes that belonging to the union is a distraction, a waste of their talents, and would instead remain committed to their jobs.
+Typical career staff believe that belonging to the union is a distraction, a waste of their talents, and would instead remain committed to their jobs.
 So why should they enjoy the benefits of a union effort they say is a waste of time?

-That union executives often face low-performance ratings, not promoted as at when due because of their union activities, while the non-unionized staff have the reward of promotion as at when due,
+Union executives often face low performance ratings because of their union activities and are not promoted when due, while the nonunionized staff have the reward of promotion when due.

-In April 2011, one of the Federal Government Agencies in the oil and gas sector concluded its biennial collective bargaining with a signed agreement.
-But the unions insisted that the company's management staff should not benefit from the outcome of the negotiation.
-The two in-house unions said the reason for their action was to bridge the gap between unionized employees' salaries and the management cadre.
-Unfortunately, the Senior Staff employees on SS1 are not unionized.
-These employees are seen as middle management staff, a projection of management, and legally barred from unionization.
-The corporation management was at a crossed road.
-In the end, Top Management met with the unions and agreed that the SS1 staff who were not unionized employees be paid the negotiated rates.
-Whereas deputy managers and above forfeited the annual cost of living adjustment for the next two years.
+In April 2011, one of the federal government agencies in the oil and gas sector concluded its biennial collective bargaining with a signed agreement.
+But the unions insisted that the company’s management staff should not benefit from the outcome of the negotiation.
+The two in-house unions said the reason for their action was to bridge the gap between unionized employees’ salaries and those of the management cadre.
+Unfortunately, the senior staff employees on SS1 are not unionized.
+These employees are seen as middle management staff, a projection of management, and are legally barred from unionization.
+The corporation management was at a crossroads.
+In the end, top management met with the unions and agreed that the SS1 staff who were not unionized employees be paid the negotiated rates.
+Deputy managers and above forfeited the annual cost of living adjustment for the next two years.

-In December 2019, an Oil Exploration and Production (E&P) company concluded negotiation with the PENGASSAN.
-In a cost-cutting measure, the management of the company directed that its management staff would lose the recently negotiated x% on benefit.
-In the past, whatever PENGASSAN got on salary, welfare items, and severance packages, were always applied to all Nigerian staff across the board.
+In December 2019, an oil exploration and production (E&P) company concluded negotiations with the Petroleum and Natural Gas Senior Staff Association of Nigeria (PENGASSAN).
+In a cost-cutting measure, the E&P company management directed that its management staff would lose the recently negotiated x% on benefit.
+In the past, whatever PENGASSAN got on salary, welfare items, and severance packages was always applied to all Nigerian staff across the board.
 PENGASSAN, sensing danger, protested this unilateral action of management.
-It believed that if that decision stayed, it would just be a matter of time before the company management unleashes its big stick of unilateralism on them.
-Besides, there were palpable fears that when their members eventually get promotions into the management cadre, they would also lose what others in that category had lost.
-Worrisome is that other oil and gas companies might key into this unilateral precedent and soon become a norm in the industry.
-Management, however, rejected union assertions, refused to negotiate with the unions, and vigorously defended its position based on the following arguments:
+It believed that if that decision stayed, it would just be a matter of time before the E&P company management unleashed its big stick of unilateralism on it.
+There were palpable fears that when its members eventually got promotions into the management cadre, they would also lose what others in that category had lost.
+The union was worried that other oil and gas companies might key into this unilateral precedent and it would soon become a norm in the industry.
+Management, however, rejected union assertions, refused to negotiate with the unions, and vigorously defended its position on the basis of the following arguments:

-That management has the right to apply resources as it deems right in the pursuit of organizational goals.
+Management has the right to apply resources in the pursuit of organizational goals.

-The management employees are not unionized members of any trade union.
+Management employees are not members of any trade union.

-Therefore, the PENGASSAN had no right to dictate or direct the management on what to do or not to do with non- unionized employees of the company.
+Therefore, the PENGASSAN had no right to dictate what management should or should not do with nonunionized employees of the company.